 Student Research Exchange

-Through TESTEd research exchanges, teacher students are given the transformative opportunity to conduct research comparing educational systems and teaching practices abroad.
+Through TESTEd research exchanges, student teachers are given the transformative opportunity to participate in research-based learning comparing educational systems and teaching practices abroad.
 With a scholarship, these students embark on a research exchange at one of our five partner universities to delve deep into their chosen fields of study.

 - Education for Sustainable Development (ESD)